Record

 AcquisitionFollowing a long-term contract made between the Church Mission Society and the University of Birmingham for the gradual transfer on permanent loan of the Church Missionary Society Archive, the first transfer from CMS headquarters in London took place in 1979-1980.
 The Records of the Church of England Zenana Missionary Society were deposited by the Church Mission Society in 1987.
 An additional volume was added to the book collection in 2015 (CEZ/G/EL 1/6/83a).

-Archival NoteCatalogued by Rosemary Keen 1987.
-Catalogue entered into CALM 2008.
-Additional cataloguing of the book collection (CEZ/G/EL 1/6) was completed between 2009 and 2019 on discovery of discrepancies between the titles of books that appear in the microfilmed copy of the collection compiled before transfer to Cadbury Research Library and the titles held by Cadbury Research Library (see 'Copies').
+Archival NoteCatalogued by Rosemary Keen, 1987.
+Catalogue updated, Cadbury Research Library, 2008, 2024-2025.
+Additional cataloguing of the book collection (CEZ/G/EL 1/6) was completed between 2008 and 2019 on discovery of discrepancies between the titles of books that appear in the microfilmed copy of the collection compiled before transfer to Cadbury Research Library and the titles held by Cadbury Research Library.
 Where books are available to see on microfilm but the originals are not held with the rest of the collection at Cadbury Research Library, this is indicated at file level in the online archive catalogue.

 Associated MaterialsThe British Library holds some copies missing from the various series surviving in the archives: 'Homes of the East' 1904-1909; 'Review of the Year' 1927/28, 1938-1951; 'Daybreak' 1886-1887, 1890-April 1892, 1894-1905, 1910-July 1914'; 'Torchbearer' October